lapets/mr4mp/README.rst

 .. |pool| replace:: ``pool``
 .. _pool: https://mr4mp.readthedocs.io/en/2.7.0/_source/mr4mp.html#mr4mp.mr4mp.pool

 The code below (also included in ``index.py``) constructs a dictionary that maps each individual word to the set of document identifiers in which that word appears.
-The code does so by incrementally building up larger and larger dictionaries (starting from one dictionary per document via the ``word_to_doc_id_dict`` function and merging them via the ``merge_dicts`` function), all while using the maximum number of processes supported by the system.
-Note that any code invoking library methods must be protected inside an ``if __name__ == '__main__':`` block to ensure that the `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`__ library methods can `safely load the module <https://docs.python.org/3/library/multiprocessing.html#the-process-class>`__ without causing side effects:
+The code does so by incrementally building up larger and larger dictionaries (starting from one dictionary per document via the ``word_to_doc_id_dict`` function and merging them via the ``merge_dicts`` function), all while using the maximum number of processes supported by the system:

 .. code-block:: python